inverno-io/inverno-tools/inverno-maven-plugin/README.md

 ## Usage

-Considering a modular application project, the Inverno Maven plugin is used to run, start, stop a the application or build project images.
+Considering a modular application project, the Inverno Maven plugin is used to run, start, stop an application or build project images.
 There are three types of images that can be built using the plugin:

 - **runtime image** is a custom Java runtime containing a set of modules and their dependencies.
 - **application image** is a native self-contained Java application including all the necessary dependencies to run the project application without the need of a Java runtime.